GG-nome/CSIR3D/README.md

 Official implementation of the paper **"CSIR3D: Single-View Indoor 3D Object Detection via Geometric Feature Restoration"**.

-This repository provides the code and models for CSIR3D, focusing on addressing the challenges of lacking texture features and highly fragmented point cloud structures in automated logistics scenarios.
+This repository provides the code and models for CSIR3D.

 ## 📢 News
-*
 * 🚧 **[March, 2026]** We are currently organizing the code.
 The full implementation will be publicly released soon.
 Stay tuned!

 > Briefly explain the core innovation of CSIR3D here.